TABLE OF CONTENTS

 Regular physical activity should be an important component of any health and wellness plan.
 While the thought of exercising sometimes just remains ‘a thought,’ gradually including some aspect of physical activity can make a world of a difference.
 Importantly, physical activity not only benefits our physical appearance but also helps to reduce our chances of developing some types of chronic diseases such as cancer and diabetes, as well as helps with mental clarity which in turn helps us to ward off depression and stress as well as improve our sleep.

 So, why not activate your happy center and get on that treadmill or take a walk in the park or around the house, whatever you do, get up off the couch and move.
-Here is a guide that can help you create a ‘hiit’ fitness routine.
+Here is a guide that can help you create a ‘HIIT’ fitness routine.

 Now that we have explored some of the benefits of exercising, let me ask – Do you exercise?
 What are some of the benefits you have experienced?
 Share it nuh?

-You can also check out these posts as it relate to the further benefits of exercising as well as some of the best exercises you can do at home for toning the entire body.
+You can also check out these posts as they relate to the further benefits of exercising as well as some of the best exercises you can do at home for toning the entire body.

-• Lee, I.M.
+- Lee, I.M.
 (2003).
 Physical activity and cancer prevention – data from epidemiologic studies.
 Med.
 Sci.
 Sports Exerc, 35, 18237.

-• Thune, I. Furberg, A.S.
+- Thune, I. Furberg, A.S.
 (2001).
 Physical activity and cancer risk: dose-response and cancer, all sites and site-specific.
 Med Sci Sports Exerc, 33, 530-50.

-• Warburton, D. E, Nicol, C.W. and Bredin, S.D.
+- Warburton, D. E, Nicol, C.W. and Bredin, S.D.
 (2006).
 Health benefits of physical activity: the evidence.
 Canadian Medical Association Journal, 174(6), 801-809.

-• Warburton, D.E, Glendhill, N, Quinney, A. (2001).
+- Warburton, D.E, Glendhill, N, Quinney, A. (2001).
 A musculoskeletal fitness and health.
 Can J Appl Physiol, 26, 217-37.